WARDEN APPLICATIONS FOR 2019/20 HAVE NOW REOPENED.

 If you are submitting your application electronically, you should email the documents to firstname.lastname@example.org.

-The deadline for all applications to be received is Wednesday 29 November 2017 at 12 noon.
+The deadline for all applications to be received is Monday 26 August 2019 at 12:00 mid-day.

-Group Task Assessments and Interviews will be held between Monday 4 December and Monday 18 December 2017.
+Group Task Assessments and Interviews will be held on Monday 2 September 2019.

-Interviewed applicants will be informed of the outcome of their interview as soon as possible after interview or by Thursday 21 December 2017.
+Interviewed applicants will be informed of the outcome of their interview as soon as possible after interview.

 If you are thinking about applying to be a Warden, please ensure you have read the Further Particulars.
 You might also take some time to read the Frequently Asked Questions below.